caltechlibrary/dataset/docs/dataset/index.md

-    prune           Remove attachments from a JSON record in a collection read            Read back a JSON record from a collection repair          Try to repair a damaged dataset collection status          Show the status of a dataset collection update          Update a JSON record in a collection
+    prune           Remove attachments from a JSON record in a collection read            Read back a JSON record from a collection repair          Try to repair a damaged dataset collection status          Checks to see if a collection name contains a 'collection.json' file update          Update a JSON record in a collection
 ```